n0um3n4/n0um3n4/README.md

 - I love **Rust**, **Elixir** and **LFE**.

-- I have no issue in telling how great I fail and how stupid I am.
+- I have no issue in telling how great I've failed and how stupid I am.

 - If you want to talk to me about how to conquer the galaxy (no joking), you can email me `email [at] aloui.se`.